List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

-Chilkat [Car 2nd 205] is the English adaptation of a Tlingit name of unknown origin, but circumstantial evidence suggests that it was an abbreviation (or remnant) of a clause which means river that brings the storehouse(s) sockeye salmon.
+Chilkat [Car 2nd 205] is the English adaptation of a Tlingit name of unknown origin.
+Circumstantial evidence suggests that it was an abbreviation (or remnant) of a clause which means river that brings the storehouse(s) sockeye salmon.
 In 1882, the Chilkat River’s name was recorded as "Tschilkat-hīn," or Chíl [storehouse] Gaat [sockeye salmon] Héen [river].
 Standing alone, Chíl Gaat Héen is not even a complete phrase, because it contains only three alienable nouns that are not grammatically linked.
 In addition, Chíl Gaat Héen does not appear to be an Eyak loanword, because the Eyak language was too far away, because héen is not an Eyak word, and because chíl was probably inherited from the ancestor language, common to both Tlingit and Eyak, instead of having been loaned from one offspring to the other.
 In fact, chíl gaat héen looks like a clause that is missing the verb.
 The three nouns, chíl gaat héen, are in the correct sequence, so that if the adverb yaa and the verb na-ø-tee-n [brings] were added at the end, then the resulting clause would accurately describe the Chilkat River.
 Chíl-de gaat héen yaa na-tee-n means river that brings the storehouse(s) sockeye salmon – which in fact describes the Chilkat River.
 (The constituent word order of a Tlingit clause is: indirect object equivalent, then direct object, then subject, followed by the verb.)
 In addition, the meaning of this clause would also explain why “Chilkat” had not been the Tlingit name for Chilkat Lake.
 Chilkat Lake’s Tlingit name had been Áa Ká [On the Lake].
 The name Chilkat was officially assigned to the lake in 1880 by the U.S. Navy.
 Chilkat River extends sinuously between Haines Highway Miles 4.3 and 23.8.
 Chilkat Lake located six miles south of Haines Highway Mile 26.2, four miles via the Chilkat Lake Road, and two miles via shallow rivers (on jetboat or snowmobile).

 Chilkoot [Car 2nd 204] is the English adaptation of the Tlingit phrase chíl-góot, which means without a storehouse.
 This name was a reference to the Chilkoot Indians' having stored fish packed in snow between alder or willow branches, instead of in storehouses.
 Chilkoot Lake located 10 miles north of Haines: 9 miles via Lutak Road and 1 mile via Chilkoot Lake Road.